strangebuzz/cache-watcher/README.md

 ## Stopping the watcher ⛔

-You can either hit *CTRL+C* or run the kill command with the PID the program has displayed in the welcome message:
+You can either press *CTRL+C* or run the kill command with the PID the program has displayed in the welcome message:

 ```